 Additionally, several of our planned and ongoing clinical trials utilize an "open-label" trial design.
 An "open-label" clinical trial is one where both the patient and investigator know whether the patient is receiving the investigational product candidate or either an existing approved drug or placebo.
 Most typically, open-label clinical trials test only the investigational product candidate and sometimes may do so at different dose levels.
 Open-label clinical trials are subject to various limitations that may exaggerate any therapeutic effect as patients in open-label clinical trials are aware when they are receiving treatment.
 Open-label clinical trials may be subject to a "patient bias" where patients perceive their symptoms to have improved merely due to their awareness of receiving an experimental treatment.
-In addition, open-label clinical trials may be subject to an "investigator bias" where those assessing and reviewing the physiological outcomes of the clinical trials are aware of which patients have received treatment and may interpret the information of the treated group more favorably given this knowledge.
+In addition, open-label clinical trials are aware of which patients have received treatment and may interpret the information of the treated group more favorably given this knowledge.
 The results from an open-label trial may not be predictive of future clinical trial results with any of our product candidates for which we include an open-label clinical trial when studied in a controlled environment with a placebo or active control.